Tangoe/Mobile-Procurement-API-Documentation/tutorials/addresses/index.md

 ## Video Tutorial

-The following video explains two ways to obtain a list of states or provinces for a specific country.
+The following video explains how to assemble the shipping information for an order request.
+It includes instructions for determining the correct address format.

 {% include youtube.html id=page.youtubeId %}